 Trucking companies and their drivers may complain that their industry is one of the most heavily regulated in the U.S., but without these laws, the average motorist would be much less safe on New Mexico’s highways.
 Even with the regulations, over 100,000 people were injured and nearly 3,300 were killed in big rig collisions in 2016 across the country, according to the Federal Motor Carrier Safety Association.
-While liability is investigated in every truck crash, when a trucker or his employer violated one of these state or federal regulations, fault clearly lies with them, not the victim.
+While liability is investigated in every truck crash, when a trucker or his employer violates one of these state or federal regulations, the fault clearly lies with them, not the victim.
 Learn about the requirements a truck driver in New Mexico must meet before he can drive a commercial vehicle in the state to protect your recovery following a collision with a commercial truck.

 New Mexico Commercial Driver’s License

-Like other states, New Mexico requires drivers of commercial trucks to obtain a special license, called a commercial driver’s license (CDL).
+New Mexico requires drivers of commercial trucks to obtain a special license, called a commercial driver’s license (CDL).
 This is the state’s primary method of ensuring that semi-truck drivers have the skills, knowledge, and general health condition required to operate a commercial vehicle.
 While formal training is not required to apply for a CDL, the New Mexico Motor Vehicle Division (MVD) recommends it.
 To obtain a CDL in New Mexico, drivers must do the following:

 - Pass a written test.
 Every driver must pass a general knowledge test.
 In addition, an air brakes test, combination vehicles test, hazardous materials test, tank vehicle test, and double/triple trailer test must be passed by drivers who will be driving those types of vehicles.